 In the wild world of architecture, there's no hotter upstart than Denmark's Bjarke Ingels Group.
 BIG's ambitious buildings are poetic, practical--and unlike anything else.
 Here is a global tour of his greatest hits.

 A sofa, at its most primitive, is nothing but a pile of pillows.
 And if you replace the pillows with cushions that look like sandbags?
 You might get something like the Brick sofa -- which evokes a a makeshift flood wall, a soldier's foxhole, or a survivalist bunker.
+It's the latest work from KiBiSi, the Danish product-design powerhouse co-helmed by the architect Bjarke Ingels, a 2010 Master of Design.

 Design is change, by definition.
 But the world in which design exists changes too, and the current velocity of that transformation, and its effect on designers, is at the heart of our 2010 Masters of Design issue.